codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 heartbeat from a broker, it will declared as inactive or dead and remove from active brokers list.
 * Zookeeper maintain the list of topics, their configuration like partitions, replication factor, clean policy and additional configuration.
-* Zookeeper also maintains the IST (in sync replicas) for partitions, Also in case any broker got disconnect then it will perform the leader election for partition.
+* Zookeeper also maintains the ISR (in sync replicas) for partitions, Also in case any broker got disconnect then it will perform the leader election for partition.
 The election is as fast the cluster can recover as fast in case of the broker failure.
 * Zookeeper stores the Kafka cluster id which is randomly generated at 1st startup of cluster.